 To improve things further you can then look at creating online meetings between managers to discuss how these coaching conversations with employees are progressing.
 Suddenly, the coaches are potentially coaching each other.
 Again, to make it happen you need to rely on technology and online diaries that give the visual clues and directions.

 Is It All Nudging?

 Well – no!
-The example used about how we are motivated more by not losing rather than winning is not really a nudge.
-It lacks the essence of transparency in my humble opinion.
+The example above is not really a nudge.
+Yes, not losing rather than winning is more motivating.
+But, it lacks the essence of transparency in my humble opinion.
 It has it’s place, it can work, but it highlights to me how nudge theory is one element within the bigger picture of behavioural psychology – and that statement shows that nudge theory alone only goes so far.

 At a granular level, we can all and probably already do use nudges with work to help employees behave as we want.
 But…do we actually implement and evaluate them properly?
 You might have neon flashing lights pointing at the hand sanitizer machines now in the office….but did it actually work?

-It is not lost on me that one of the most searched terms on the Personnel Today website is nudge theory.
-Many can be looking to it as a means of creating positive behaviour.
-In many cases it could work and organisations across the globe have implemented it with varying degrees of success.
-But, I think to jump on the nudge theory bandwagon believing it is the answer to everything is blinkered.
+One of the most searched terms on the Personnel Today website is; nudge theory.
+Many will be looking to it as a means of creating positive employee behaviour.
+In many cases, it could work and organisations across the globe have implemented it with varying degrees of success.
+But, it is blinkered to leap on the nudge theory bandwagon believing it is the answer to any given problem.

 Therefore, stop the psychoanalysis right now, look at the bigger picture and think through what the logical solutions are.
 Covid-19 has created some fresh challenges for us all.
 Nudge theory offers clues to solving them – but not the complete solution.

 Oh – and a final word of warning…despite your good intentions, some employees will see nudge theory as intrusive and possibly patronising.
 Easy behavioural wins suddenly backfire and an ethical debate breaks out.
 Then you have a full-blown horror story to deal with.